MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 Procedural programming has its uses but it can be limiting in certain ways. **Object oriented programming** -- known as **OOP** -- seeks to develop strategies for organizing data loosely based on how we think of objects in the real world.

 ### Classes vs Objects
 We've seen and used objects in Python already.
 A Python list for example is an object that we've already encountered.
-Objects hold data — called **properties** — and code which is organized in **methods** ( Similar to the functions that we've already written but localized to the scope of our object).
+Objects hold data (called **properties**) and code (called **methods**).
+Both properties and methods are similar to the **variables** and **functions** that we've already seen and written.
+The difference is that properties and methods are localized to the **scope** of their object.

 ```python
 dogs = list()